Romans 7

 But sin, seizing the opportunity, through the command worked in me all covetousness; for apart from the law, sin is dead.

 Paraphrase: “But wait!” you will say.
 “You didn’t just say that the law identifies sin; you said that God’s perfect law actually awakens and invigorates sin!”
 I did say that, and let me clarify.
 When I say that the law increases sin, I do not mean that the law is the efficient cause of increasing sin.
 I mean that it is the occasion of the sin increasing.
-Let me make this clear by returning to my example of the tenth command.
+(Romans 7:11) Let me make this clear by returning to my example of the tenth command.
 You can think of sin as a cruel person living in my soul and waiting for his opportunity.
 When I began to study the law of God and I came to understand that coveting was sinful, Sin saw its chance.
-He leaped to his feet and began to stir up all kinds of sinful desires in me.
-If I hadn’t known the tenth command, Sin would have remained inactive and I would not have desired so earnestly all those forbidden things.
+He leaped to his feet and began to stir up all kinds of desire in me to break the very commands which I had come to understand.
+Yes, you read me correctly.
+When I came to understand that coveting was something God prohibited, that is the very thing which I now desired to do!
+If I hadn’t known that coveting was sinful, Sin would have remained inactive, and I would not have begun to covet those things which did not belong to me.
 I have found in my life that the mere existence of a law forbidding something makes us want to do the very thing which is forbidden!
 It seems to me that we desire the forbidden thing all the more just because it is forbidden.
 (Proverbs 9:17) If we hadn’t read the prohibition, we likely would never have thought to do the forbidden thing.
-Do you see how the law did not directly cause the increase in sin but rather was the occasion for it?
-The real problem is the sin which lies slumbering in everyone of us.
+Now do you see how the law is not the direct cause of our sin but rather the occasion for it’s rise?
+The real problem is not the law but our own depravity.

 Comments: